 You’re trying to have an important video call and your cat jumps on the table and walks into view, the coffee shop you’re in is too loud, your colleague walks in and disturbs the meeting, you get cut off because of weak WIFI signal.
-If any of these have happened to you and you’re on the brink of giving up hope on video calls, then keep reading because we got you!
+If any of these have happened to you and you’re on the brink of giving up hope on video calls, then keep reading because we’ve got a guide for the perfect video call setup!

 At Missing Link we’re in the process of becoming remote-first and are on a mission to only use video calls to relay a message to an audience.
 Not only does it save time and effort by not travelling to meetings, but it also keeps you away from the current kooties that are floating about.
 We understand that the less you have to worry about when making the video call allows you to focus all your attention on why you’re meeting in the first place and that’s why we’re all for Call Caves, a space specifically designed for videos calls.

-What do we consider a good Call Cave?
+What do we consider a good video call setup (Call Cave)?

 This prevents colleagues, waiters, pets and pretty much anyone else from disturbing your meeting.
 If you’re at home or in the office, find a meeting room you can close.
 We’ve made little “Do not disturb” door handle signs that you’d see in hotel rooms with a little “Live on air” twist, which work really well.